-Australian Shepherds are one of the most playful dogs out there, with enough personality to be the focus of any situation.
+Australian Shepherds are one of the most playful dogs, with enough personality to be the focus of any situation.
 However, these dogs can pose a challenge if they don’t bond with you.
 Since Aussies are very affectionate animals, you must treat them with care.
 If you do, your Aussie will shower you with affection.

 Australian Shepherds show affection in different ways to their family members while showing little or no affection to outsiders.
-Aussies may cuddle, use mouthy grips, and lick their closest humans.
+Aussies may cuddle, use mouthy grips, nudge and lick their favorite humans.

 Keep reading to find out the ways an Aussie displays love, how to channel their affection in positive ways and how to mend your relationship if your Aussie seems unaffectionate.

 Australian shepherds are renowned for their desire to cuddle.
 Loyal and highly active, Aussies love their owners as much as they love to play.
 How much they show this affection varies between individual dogs, but every Aussie loves giving affection to and receiving it from people they trust.

 Not every Australian shepherd will show that affection the same way to its owner.
 While most Aussies will immediately want to be near their owner, some require time to warm up to an affectionate state.
 This depends upon the socialization the dog had as a puppy and the dog’s general stubbornness.

 Luckily, you can create more affection with your Aussie by playing, petting, and doing other activities with them.
 Just remember that these animals are strong-willed.
 Aussies will choose when, where, and how they will be affectionate with you.
 As such, you should not be alarmed if your dog needs some time alone every now and then.

 Australian Shepherds show love and trust in numerous ways.
 Some of these ways are more prominent than others, but they all feed into the various ways all dogs show love.
 We listed the 13 most common ways Aussies show affection below.